List of Shadow Star characters: Shoko Fukuyama

-Shoko Fukuyama (福山 笙子 Fukuyama Shōko): A friend of Jyun Ezumi, and cousin and friend of Kyoji Fukuyama.
+Shoko Fukuyama (福山 笙子, Fukuyama Shōko) is a friend of Jyun Ezumi, and cousin and friend of Kyoji Fukuyama.
 Shoko is emotional and passionate, and loves Kyoji in a deep romantic way even though he is a family member.
 She is heartbroken when Kyoji gets in an accident and has to be hooked up to life support machines in a hospital.
 She and Jyun were writing letters to each other after Jyun moved away from Tokyo, but when Jyun appears at Kyoji's hospital and tells Shoko off for being selfish and weak, Shoko is hurt even more.

 Shoko befriends Shiina and pours out her troubles to her at the hospital.
 When Kyoji dies, the following day Shoko and Shiina see his dragon and virgin princess in the sky.
 Shoko begins to cry and screams to him that she can be strong and go on loving him.
 After that, Jyun, Kyoji, and Shoko are never seen again.

-Her Japanese voice actress is Naoko Suzuki.
-Her English voice actress is Veronica Taylor.

 Aki Honda

-Aki Honda: The cruelest of the girls that bully Hiroko, and thus the group's unofficial leader.
-Yasuhito, who is her older brother in the Japanese manga and anime and boyfriend in the English manga, teaches her various methods to torture Hiroko.
+Aki Honda (本田 亜季, Honda Aki) is the cruelest of the girls that bully Hiroko, and thus the group's unofficial leader.
+Yasuhito, who is her older brother in the Japanese manga and anime (boyfriend in the English-language manga), teaches her various methods to torture Hiroko.
 Aki is responsible for forcing Hiroko to drink juice with worms in it, as well as for raping her with the test tube.

 After the second incident, Aki, dressed only in a lingerie top in the manga (panties are added in the English and German versions) and a nightgown in the anime, and her brother/lover Yasuhito, are sitting in their apartment when Oni breaks through the wall.
 Hiroko's dragon instantly kills Yasuhito by smashing his head into a wall.
 After he dies, Oni forces Aki to ingest worms and then kills her in a way that mirrors her torture of Hiroko; Oni rapes Aki with one of its talons, forcing it far enough into her that it pierces her stomach from the inside, and then tears open Aki's abdomen.
-The original Japanese version of this scene is so brutal that the English manga removes entire pages from the scene, including the final image showing Aki's body cut in half, and rearranges the scene so that one instance of Oni's talon slicing through Aki's stomach is seen.
+The original Japanese version of this scene is so brutal that the English-language manga removes entire pages from the scene, including the final image showing Aki's body cut in half, and rearranges the scene so that one instance of Oni's talon slicing through Aki's stomach is seen.

 In the anime version, the torture of Aki after the worms is not explicitly shown.
 Oni holds a talon before her face and transforms it into a test tube shape before lowering it threateningly; all that is shown after that is Aki's thrashing legs and screaming face, and soon afterwards, the shadow of Aki's body being pierced.
 In all versions of Shadow Star, Aki is given the fatal hit at the hands of Oni.

-Her Japanese voice actress is Kahoru Sasajima.
-Her English voice actress is Katherine Heller.